chinapedia/wikipedia.abstract.en/Page/Mississippi_River.md

 European exploration

-Discovery_of_the_Mississippi.jpg depicts Hernando de Soto and Spanish Conquistadores seeing the Mississippi River for the first time.]]
-Nouvelle-France_map-en.svg in North America in 1750, before the French and Indian War (1754 to 1763).]]
-Marquette_and_jolliet_map_1681.jpg and Jolliet's 1673 expedition.]]
-Exploration_of_the_Upper_Mississippi.pdf
+depicts Hernando de Soto and Spanish Conquistadores seeing the Mississippi River for the first time.]] in North America in 1750, before the French and Indian War (1754 to 1763).]] and Jolliet's 1673 expedition.]]

 On May 8, 1541, Spanish explorer Hernando de Soto became the first recorded European to reach the Mississippi River, which he called _Río del Espíritu Santo_ ("River of the Holy Spirit"), in the area of what is now Mississippi.
 In Spanish, the river is called _Río Mississippi_.[65]